frickjack/little-elements/README.md

 * [lit-html](https://github.com/Polymer/lit-html) integration
 * BEM css in js integration (css template in js added to doc head at init time)
 * compile .ts to .mjs instead of .js to distinguis the files as es2015 modules

+## Local Testing

+Use [npm link](https://docs.npmjs.com/cli/link) to make a local dev environment available for use by other packages.